djalbat/easy-mobile/README.md

 # Easy Mobile

-Gestures for mobile web applications.
+Touch gestures for mobile web applications.

 Single tap, double tap, drag, pinch and swipe gestures are all supported.
 A little full-screen functionality is also included.